justinmahar/react-html-props/README.md

 ## Overview

-This package includes convenience [TypeScript](https://www.typescriptlang.org/) type definitions for all `React.HTMLAttributes` for all HTML element types.
+This package includes convenient [TypeScript](https://www.typescriptlang.org/) type definitions for all `React.HTMLAttributes`, for all HTML element types.

 For example, this allows you to specify `DivProps` instead of `React.HTMLAttributes<HTMLDivElement>`.
 Because nobody wants to type all of that. 😁